maderarasto/smartbudget/README.md

 - added functionality and page with sending url for resetting password via email
 - added functionality and page with setting up a new password
 - added sidebar component with budgets sheets and monthly overview sections
+- added context menu on settings button in user panel

 ###  In progress
 - nothing for now